-In a recent report on unaccompanied children leaving Central America and Mexico, UNHCR found approximately 57 percent of interviewed children from El Salvador, Guatemala, and Honduras with potential international protection needs.44 The UNHCR study found that not all unaccompanied children were seeking their parents or other family reunification, or looking for better economic opportunities.
+In a recent report on unaccompanied children leaving Central America and Mexico, UNHCR found approximately 57 percent of interviewed children from El Salvador, Guatemala, and Honduras with potential international protection needs.
+The UNHCR study found that not all unaccompanied children were seeking their parents or other family reunification, or looking for better economic opportunities.
 Some were fleeing violence: either violence related to organized criminal groups or domestic, intrafamily violence.
 The report stated that the number of asylum requests by Central American children had increased by 712 percent.45 A November 2013 mission by the United States Conference of Catholic Bishops (USCCB) to Central America and Chiapas concluded that while several interrelated factors have contributed to the spike in migration of unaccompanied children, a decisive and important role has been played by "generalized violence at the state and local levels and a corresponding breakdown of the rule of law [which] have threatened citizen security and created a culture of fear and hopelessness."46

-In 2012, the INM reported a 46.6 percent increase in detentions of unaccompanied migrant children, reaching 6,100 for that year.47 In 2013, the INM returned 8,350 migrant children to their home countries.
-Nearly all-8,222-were from Central America, 44 percent from Honduras.48 four condition of readiness"-due to high numbers of unaccompanied migrant children arriving in south Texas, which had overwhelmed the capacities of Border Patrol, other enforcement agencies, and child welfare services.
+In 2012, the INM reported a 46.6 percent increase in detentions of unaccompanied migrant children, reaching 6,100 for that year.
+In 2013, the INM returned 8,350 migrant children to their home countries.
+Nearly all-8,222-were from Central America, 44 percent from Honduras.

+The situation of child migrants has become even more urgent due the conditions in which they travel, the way they are detained, and the procedures that are applied.
+In mid-May 2014 the Department of Homeland Security declared an emergency-or "levelfour condition of readiness"-due to high numbers of unaccompanied migrant children arriving in south Texas, which had overwhelmed the capacities of Border Patrol, other enforcement agencies, and child welfare services.
 On June 2, President Obama called the situation an "urgent humanitarian crisis" and requested from Congress an additional \$1.4 billion in funds to assist federal agencies (it was later stated that this number could double).
 He appointed Craig Fugate, the head of the Federal Emergency Management Agency (FEMA), to oversee the situation.